Suitability to teach

 You can email us if you want to:

-- correct inaccurate personal information provided for the criminal history check.
+- correct inaccurate personal information you have provided for the criminal history check.

 Email NESA with the subject line 'Criminal history information request' to TAnotifications@nesa.nsw.edu.au.